thesofproject/sof-docs/faq/index.rst

 How do I capture DSP firmware logs and trace data?
 ==================================================
 SOF uses an efficient string dictionary extraction system (**smex**).
 Format strings are extracted from firmware ELF binaries during compilation into a dictionary file (``.ldc``), allowing the DSP to transmit compact numeric trace IDs over DMA without CPU overhead.
-On the host, tools such as **sof-logger** and the **TCP Probe Server** (port 9999) decode these trace packets in real time.
+On the host, tools such as the **TCP Probe Server** (port 9999), DMA trace probes, and Zephyr log decoders decode these trace packets in real time.

 Licensing & Community Governance
 ********************************